 When is the Best Time to Visit Mount Rainier National Park?

-The summer and early fall is the best time to visit Mount Rainier National Park.
+The summer and early fall are the best time to visit Mount Rainier National Park.
 This is when all of the roads will be open and many hiking trails will be free of snow.
 During the summer months, the weather is also the warmest and driest of the year.

 The wildflowers typically bloom from mid-July through mid-August.
 If you want to see Mount Rainier during the peak blooming season, plan your visit for early August.